 US household spending falls, while stimulus boosts incomes

-[WASHINGTON] US household spending fell for a second-straight time in December and incomes rose with more pandemic relief late in the month, highlighting how Covid-19 continues to impact consumers.
+US household spending fell for a second straight time in December and incomes rose with more Covid-19 pandemic relief late in the month, highlighting how Covid-19 continues to impact consumers.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg